spatialanalysis/spatialanalysis.github.io/content/events/_index.md

 slug: events
 ---

 During the 2018-2019 school year, the Center for Spatial Data Science is piloting a R Spatial Workshop for researchers, students, and staff.
 The workshops are run by [Angela Li](https://twitter.com/CivicAngela), R Spatial Advocate for the CSDS.

 Workshops are from **noon-1pm** on Tuesdays at Searle 240B, and are open to the university community.
+The workshop schedule can be found [here](https://spatialanalysis.github.io/events/workshop-schedule).

 **New as of Winter 2019**: [Workshop notes and scripts](https://spatialanalysis.github.io/workshop-notes/) are posted online after each workshop, and serve as a record of what was covered at each workshop.
 These notes can also be used for self-study.